StephenNu/HDA/README.md

 git clone https://github.com/StephenNu/HDA.git
 ```

-After that is it as simple as
+After that move into the location of the repo and make the package by the following commands
 ```
+cd HDA
-./install.bash make\_package
+./install.bash make_package
 ```

 Now in weka open the package manager and click "File/URL" under the unoffical section.